Beverley Bostock

 Bronchiectasis Lead

 Rachel Daly is the Lead Nurse Specialist in the Manchester Airways service at the Northwest Lung Centre, Manchester University NHS Foundation Trust.
 Rachel manages patients with Inducible Laryngeal Obstruction, complex breathlessness and difficult to control asthma.
 Prior to this she was a Clinical Nurse Specialist in the tertiary Severe Asthma Service for over 8 years.
 Both services are nationally leading respiratory centres.
-In her current role she manages a team of allied health professionals and has an active role in teaching, education and research.
+In her current role she manages a team of allied health professionals and has an active role in teaching, education, and research.
 Rachel facilitates nurse led specialist clinics treating patients with complex respiratory conditions and has written guidelines and treatment pathways to help standardise and deliver best practice and expert care.

 Jess Mandizha